Menendez2004/api-server/README.md

 ## Description

-Shoes-API is a **full-stack educational project** designed to demonstrate modern technologies, best practices, and design patterns in software development.
+Shoes-API is a **nodeJs/NestJseducational project** designed to demonstrate modern technologies, best practices, and design patterns in software development.
 It showcases a complete workflow from backend to frontend, using industry-standard tools and frameworks.

 ## Technologies Used